 If you’re not exfoliating, your skin isn’t as healthy as you might think is.
 Basically exfoliation removes a build up of dead skin cells on the skin’s surface.
 To do this you can either use a mechanical type product whereby you use an abrasive scrub or chemically by using products which contain often fruit, lactic or salicylic acids as well as other enzymes which break down the dead skin cells.

-It’s a sad fact that we begin to show signs of aging from around the age of 26.
-Of course genetics and lifestyle choices all dictate how we age but there are things we can do to slow down the process!
-Along with the ageing our ability to regenerate cells slows down, This means our bodies our slower to shed dead skin cells but also slower to generate new ones.
+It’s a sad fact that we begin to show signs of aging from around the age of twenty six.
+Of course, genetics and lifestyle choices all dictate how we age but there are things we can do to slow down the process.
+Along with ageing our ability to regenerate cells slows down, This means our bodies our slower to shed dead skin cells but also slower to generate new ones.
 These dead skin cells can build up on the skin’s surface leaving our skin dull, dry and rough-looking.
 Other than that these dead cells can block pores which in turn can cause spots.
 Convinced?

 Exfoliation removes these dead cells revealing lovely fresh new cells.
 This leaves the skin capable of reaping more benefit from moisturiser, allowing it to penetrate and absorb further.
 Previously blocked by the build up of dead cells.
 I love how my skin almost glows after I’ve exfoliated, and you can’t beat healthy glowy skin to help boost confidence.
 Especially if like me, you love off the shoulder tops during the summer!
 If you’re Self tanning, proper exfoliation is a must.
 If you want to find out more I’ve written about this in My Self Tan Routine post.
 Also the No7 Total Renewal face so go have a read!

-Microbeads What Are They And Why You Should Avoid Them
+Microbeads – What Are They, And Why You Should Be Avoiding Them

 I’m pretty certain I don’t use microbeads as I prefer an exfoliator with the texture of wet sand as for me the results are far better and more of a micro dermabrasion effect.
 A loose liquid with a few particles just doesn’t cut the mustard.
 Choosing the right product for you depends on your personal skin type or any sensitivity issues you may have.

-(No microbeads here) I got into using this a few years ago, I was attracted by the words micro-dermabrasion as those words just scream ‘smooth skin’ to me and so I gave it a try. loved it and have continued to use it ever since, I’ve honestly not found another product which delivers such noticeable results and smoothes my skin in the same way.
+I got into using this product a few years ago, I was attracted by the words micro-dermabrasion as those words just scream ‘smooth skin’ to me and so I gave it a try. loved it and have continued to use it ever since, I’ve honestly not found another product which delivers such noticeable results and smoothes my skin in the same way.